A Level History

 Exam Board: AQA

-8 or more GCSEs at grades A*–C including English and Maths, as well as a minimum grade B in History or a Humanities subject.
+8 or more GCSEs at grades 9-4, as well as a minimum grade 6 in English Language and History.

 The study of History helps to develop the skills to look beyond the headlines, to ask questions properly, and to express opinions – skills now regarded as essential in industry.
 Historians solve problems and evaluate solutions.
 History involves not only the reconstruction and interpretation of the past, but the development of the critical skills necessary to unlocking its secrets and explaining them to others.
 These include a range of interpretive skills relating to texts, data, visual and audio sources, the ability to construct, evaluate and criticise arguments and effective presentation of findings A Level History is well regarded by employers because it is academically rigorous and can be relied upon to produce students who are literate and likely to be independent thinkers.